-The Brazil Art Immersion Package price: $5,289.00, with 50% deposit due by June 15, 2018.
+The Brazil Art Immersion Package price: USD$6,200.00, with 50% deposit due 60 days prior to departure.
 Space is limited to 12 travelers.
 To reserve a space, fill out this form to begin the reservation process.

-- Please plan to arrive in São Paulo on September 13th.
+- Package price does not include international travel to/from Brazil.
 All Set Concierge can help you arrange flights to/from Brazil.
 Your flight within Brazil to/from Belo Horizonte(with 1 piece of checked luggage) is included in the package price.

 - You will need a tourist visa to travel to/from Brazil.
 If you don’t already have one, All Set Concierge can refer you to a trusted agency or you can secure a tourist visa at your local Brazilian consulate.

 - Private ground transportation within Brazil is included in the package price.
 Transportation to/from your departure city airport is not included.

 - Daily breakfast is included, as well as all meals listed.
 Travelers are welcome to purchase additional meals & other incidentals on their own accounts.

 - Travel insurance is not included.
 If you’re interested in rates, All Set Concierge can provide a quote.

 For a full list of terms & conditions, click here.